ehmicky/autoserver/docs/graphql.md

 # Read queries

-To retrieve a specific model, e.g. `user` use the action `find` followed by the model name in plural.
+To retrieve a specific model, e.g. `user` use the command `find` followed by the model name in plural.
 It is similar to REST's `GET` method.
 E.g. the following query: